Doctor: NFL COVID-19 testing issues gave it test fire drill

 ”I was super frustrated that I wasn’t here,” Allen said. ”Those are reps that I can’t get back.
 At the same time, I think it was a good opportunity for our team to kind of go through a day of adversity like this … in case it were a game day.”

-The NBA has played uninterrupted in a bubble in Central Florida.
-The NHL has pulled off its postseason plans with its own version of bubbles in Toronto and Edmonton, Alberta.
+The games have gone on for the NBA playoffs, which have been played uninterrupted in a bubble in Central Florida.
+The NHL, likewise, has pulled off its postseason plans with its own version of bubbles in Toronto and Edmonton, Alberta.

 Major League Baseball, meanwhile, is attempting to play without a so-called bubble and has had to cancel dozens of games due to positive tests.